nanoshort/nanoshort.github.io/_posts/2014-07-08-tpb2rss-openshift.md

 ## Creating the application

-Create a Python application on OpenShift, then add the Cron cartridge.
+Create a [Python 2.7 application on OpenShift](https://openshift.redhat.com/app/console/application_type/cart!python-2.7), then add the Cron cartridge.
 Clone the application to your computer.

 Now, you'll edit the file `setup.py` to include [the Beautiful Soup 4 library](http://www.crummy.com/software/BeautifulSoup/) on your installation.
 Uncomment the line `install_requires` and add `beautifulsoup4` to it.
 The line will look like this: `install_requires=['Django>=1.3','beautifulsoup4'],`.